 Before you even think about placing your order, make sure your design is ready to go.
 Your print files should be high-resolution and saved in the format your printer prefers, usually a print-ready PDF.
 Double-check all the details: names are spelled correctly, phone numbers are accurate, and your logo is crisp.
 It’s also smart to confirm the product specifications.
 For example, many next-day services use a standard high-quality paper stock, so ensure it aligns with your needs.
 Finally, be aware of the daily cutoff time.
 Most printers require orders to be placed by a specific time, like 2 PM, to qualify for next-day business cards.
 Having everything ready beforehand prevents last-minute scrambles.

-Always Have a Plan B for Critical Deadlines
+Why You Always Need a Plan B

 Even with the most reliable service, it’s wise to have a backup plan, especially for a major event like a conference or trade show.
 If possible, try to order your materials with an extra day or two as a buffer.
 If you miss the cutoff time, your order will likely be pushed to the next business day, so building in that extra time can be a lifesaver.
 Another great backup is to have a digital version of your business card saved on your phone.
 You can easily share it via QR code or text if you find yourself in a pinch.
 This way, you’re prepared for anything and can still make important connections, no matter what.